 The nursing program requirements vary a bit depending on what type of education a person has.
 Those just starting out will need to complete at least an associate’s degree, as noted by the California nursing board requirements.
 After an associate’s or bachelor’s degree program, a person may take the NCLEX-RN and become a registered nurse.
 Then, a person has one of two options since the California nursing education requirements state that a nurse practitioner must hold a master’s degree.
 A person with a bachelor’s may take a master’s degree program.
 A person who holds an RN may earn a BSN and then an MSN or take an RN to MSN program.
 To sit for a national licensure exam, a person must follow the nursing program requirements in California and first follow the requirements to become a registered nurse in California is the first.

 Unlike how to become an RN in California, an NP doesn’t have to take the national exam.
-However, like how to become an RN in California, a person must hold either a national or state certificate.
+However, how to become an RN in California, a person must hold either a national or state certification.
 Additionally, he or she will need to get approved to prescribe medications.

 The Outlook For Future Nurses in California

-Registered nurses in California who have obtained a bachelor’s degree have a much better chance of obtaining full time employment when they graduate then those without a four year degree.
-Employment in the nursing sector in California is expected to grow by as much as 36 percent through 2020, largely because of the growing amount of baby boomers who are retiring.
+Registered nurses in California with a bachelor’s degree have a much better chance of full-time employment than those without a four-year degree.
+Employment in the nursing sector in California will increase by as much as 36 percent through 2030.
+The main reason for the increase in need is baby boomers are retiring.

 Financial Aid in California

 Nursing students in California have a variety of financial aid options to choose from.
 The most common form of financial aid is called a state-based grant.
 State-based grants are given to students by California to help them finish their college education.
 These types of grants are normally given to those who meet specific income and grade point average requirements.
-Merit-based grants are awarded to students who have achieved high academic performance in high school and who meet low family income requirements.
-Both types of financial aid can be used by individuals who enter college as a nursing major.
+Merit-based grants are awarded to students who have achieved high academic performance in high school.
+However, they must also meet low family income requirements.
+Both types of financial aid can be used by individuals who enter college as nursing majors.